petaki/inertia-go/README.md

 r = r.WithContext(ctx)
 ```

-Use the `inertia.HeaderScrollMergeIntent` header to choose between a merge and a prepend prop:
+A scroll prop does not merge on its own, pair it with a merge or prepend prop:

 ```go
 if r.Header.Get(inertia.HeaderScrollMergeIntent) == "prepend" {